sveltinio/components-library/packages/essentials/src/lib/components/dropdown/README.md

 | :-------- | :-----: | :------: |
 | `btnIcon` | ✗       |    ✓     |

+## Keyboard Interaction

+See the [Keyboard Interaction] section for the [WAI-ARIA Menu Button Pattern].

 ## Theming

 To simplify custom styles on the component we used the built-in solution for component theming using [style-props].